 The statement of the theorem is intuitively obvious.
 However, it is difficult to give a formal proof of the theorem.
-Such a proof is given in the Topology classes (for the pure mathematicians).
+Such a proof is given in the Topology classes (for the pure mathematicians) - see also Exercise 4.5.8.

-We used Jordan's Curve Theorem in the proof of Proposition 3.1.4.
-In particular we talked about a closed path in the plane having an "inside" and "outside", referring to the bounded and unbounded component.
+We used Jordan's Curve Theorem in the proof of Proposition 2.1.4.
+In particular we talked about a closed path in the plane having an "inside" and "outside", refering to the bounded and unbounded component.